i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/13-SPI/SPI-Slave/README.md

 ```

 ```
+// Global variable to be used in main program uint8_t spi_Data = 0; // Variable to store received data

 void spi_ScanMaster(void) {
     // Single byte data transmit and receive - Page 263 if(!spi_SS) { // Polling to wait for master communication